 8) Buff beanie hat

 Twisting the middle of the Buff makes a great fitting and stylish double-lined Buff beanie.
-It can be worn with a helmet and is also good under the hood of your jacket to add some layering when hiking in the winter.
+Once you’ve put a twist in the middle of the fabric, simply fold the Buff in half so that it’s double layered with the twist on the crown of the head.
+This style can be worn with a helmet and is also good under the hood of your jacket to add some layering when hiking in the winter.

 9) Bobble hat

-For a single-layered Buff beanie hat with a bit of style, simply tie a loose big knot in the end of the Buff.
+For a single-layered Buff beanie hat with a bit of style, tie a loose big knot in the end of the Buff and put the untied end on your noggin like a hat!

 10) Legionnaire style